-This year, we’ve decided to announce the winners in advance for our Ground Support Worldwide Leaders of the Year Awards.
-But still plan on celebrating the award-winners during the popular Attendee and Networking Party, 5-6:30 p.m., March 8, Exhibit Hall.
+Rather than leave you in suspense as we've done in past Expos, we decided to announce the winners of this year’s Ground Support Worldwide Leaders of the Year Awards beforehand.
+Certainly plan on celebrating with the winners since the awards will be presenting during the popular Attendee and Networking Party, 5-6:30 p.m., March 8, Exhibit Hall.

-Lifetime Achievement Award: William “Bill” Jacob with the United Parcel Service Inc. This award goes to a person who has demonstrated commitment to the industry through numerous years of dedicated service.
+- Lifetime Achievement Award: William "Bill" Jacob, United Parcel Service Inc. This award recognizes a person who has demonstrated commitment to the industry through numerous years of dedicated service.

-Team Leader Award: Gregory McDermott with the United States Coast Guard.
-This award goes to an individual who has taken a leadership role with personnel.
+- Team Leader Award: Gregory McDermott, United States Coast Guard.
+This award recognizes an individual who has taken a leadership role with personnel.

-Product/Service Award: Flightcom for its development of a hands-free wireless system for ground support communication.
+- Product/Service Award: Flightcom Corporation.
 New this year, this award celebrates the products, services and manufacturers making a difference in the industry.